CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-JavaScript is a light-weight object-oriented programming language that is used by several websites for scripting the webpages
+-JavaScript is a light-weight object-oriented programming language that is used by several websites for scripting the webpages

 ## Question 8